This easy homemade body lotion recipe makes a cool, creamy moisturizer that refreshes and soothes hot, thirsty skin.

 Driving.
 Put a few drops of Peppermint on a cotton ball and tuck it into the arm rest to keep alert.

-Fainting & Dizziness.
+Alertness & Energy.
 Inhale Peppermint or apply a drop to the back of the neck and shoulders.

-Headaches.
-For tension headaches, massage 1 drop of Lavender into temples, followed by 1 drop of Peppermint, keeping the oils away from the eyes.
-For cluster headaches, massage behind the ears and into the triangle at the base of the skull.
+Head Tension.
+To alleviate tension headaches, massage 1 drop of Lavender into temples, followed by 1 drop of Peppermint, keeping the oils away from the eyes.
+To relieve cluster headaches, massage behind the ears and into the triangle at the base of the skull.

 Check out The 5 Oils Toolkit - it's good, healthy fun for pennies!